All Episodes

 Appreciate that.

-Uh before I get to my question, I want to tell you two reasons why I listen to you.
+Before I get to my question, I want to tell you two reasons why I listen to you.

 One is you say what I think and what I believe, which is great.

-And you can explain it to us that makes it understandable and sensible, and I want to thank you for that.
+And you can explain it to us that makes it understandable and sensible.

-I appreciate that, sir very much.
+I appreciate that, sir, very much.

-No evidence, but we should um investigate.
+No evidence, but we should investigate.

-And do you remember what that was and just doing that?
+And do you remember what that was?

 release them if Reagan won.